erikbergenholtz/ricedotfiles/README.md

 ## Shell
 ZSH

 Configuration with custom prompt available in .zshrc.
-Just put this file in your home folder.
+To use the custom prompt, append the contents of this file to your existing .zshrc, or replace the line defining your prompt in your .zshrc.

 ## Images